-Heather Potts, M.A., is a current doctoral student in School Psychology at Syracuse University, and will earn her degree in August 2018.
-She is completing her predoctoral internship at SIU Pediatrics and Springfield Public Schools.
+Heather Potts, M.A., is a Post Doctoral Fellow with the Pediatric division of Developmental/Behavioral Medicine.
+She earned her PhD School Psychology at Syracuse University, in August 2018.
+She completed her predoctoral internship at SIU Pediatrics and Springfield Public Schools.
 At SIU Pediatrics, she conducts psychological and developmental testing, individual therapy, and provides consultation with parents, medical professionals, and schools.
-She will continue to provide services and expand her role at SIU Pediatrics as a postdoctoral fellow in child psychology next year.
 Previous to her graduate studies in school psychology, she earned a Master’s Degree in Rehabilitation Counseling from The George Washington University, and provided counseling and transition services to high school students with disabilities.

 Samantha DeHaan Sullivan, MS

 Samantha DeHaan Sullivan, M.S., is a current doctoral student at Illinois State University and will be starting her doctoral internship at SIU Pediatrics in August 2018.
 At SIU Pediatrics, she conducts psychoeducational and developmental evaluations and provides consultation with parents, schools and medical providers.
 Samantha also earned her Masters degree in Clinical-Counseling Psychology from Illinois State University and is experienced in providing individual and group therapy with youth of all ages to address a range of presenting concerns, including anxiety, depression, stress, executive functioning difficulties, disruptive behaviors, and social skills.